site-B/prv3/src/pages/posts/003-Stay-in-school/003-Stay-in-school.md

 - Dostoevsky
 ---
 <br>
-<p>Filling documents and doing paperwork, like any bureaucratic process, is a mental mouthful full of unavoidable shortcomings.
+<p>Filling documents and doing paperwork, like any bureaucratic process, is a mental mouthful full of unavoidable shortcomings. </p>

 Since I still don't have a steady occupation these days, occasionally I find myself <em>making up excuses</em> or <em>searching euphemistic replacements</em>.
 Why?
 As we spoke many times before, you may have noticed that some forms and/or official documents do not have the word `unemployed` as a valid option.
 Which is specially another sour touch of humanity since we're still feeling the economic consequences of 08 .
 However, they do have `student` as an admissible option.
-And you cannot leave that field empty.</p>
+And you cannot leave that field empty.

 <No>Every single time I have Raskolnikov reminiscences.
 No matter how many years go by.</p>